Core Type Hints Fundamentals

 Static analyzers read these annotations to build control-flow graphs.
 They catch type mismatches before deployment.
 This separation guarantees zero performance overhead in production environments.

 The ecosystem transitioned from verbose typing module imports to native syntax.
 PEP 484 introduced the foundation.
 PEP 585 enabled built-in generics like list[str].
-PEP 695 modernized generic scoping entirely.
+PEP 604 introduced the | union operator.
+PEP 695 modernized generic scoping entirely in Python 3.12.

 # Python 3.12+ PEP 695 syntax

-def parse_response[T: dict | list](raw: str) -> T:
+def parse_response[T: (dict, list)](raw: str) -> T:

 import json